|MATERIAL TRACKING DATA

 The tracking system at the University of Oregon is managed and maintained by the Student Recycling Coordinator.
 Receipts from all waste are collected and entered.
 Though these receipts are generated from many sources, since this has been in place, people have been good about following through and sending us this information.
 At this point, the Student Recycling Coordinator doesn't have to track much of this information down to get it for the report, it automatically gets sent.
 Besides the paper receipts (which are generated from Recycling), many materials are tracked, including the waste.
 These are done quarterly and annually based upon a fiscal year.
 The final year end report is sent to all parties from the Recycling Program Agreement, the Business Manager at Facilities, the State Recycling Manager and to any other interested parties.

-Beyond the spreadsheet documents, Campus Recycling takes the information and has turned it into comparison charts and cost savings .
+Beyond the spreadsheet documents, the UO Zero Waste Program takes the information and has turned it into comparison charts and cost savings .
 Additionally, the charts help the Program Manager view trends so the Program can plan ahead.
 These figures have been useful in opening up the discussion of precycling and addressing purchasing issues before the waste is generated on campus.

 College and University Recycling Council of the National